SOLIDWORKS C# API - Open SOLIDWORKS

 I hope you have installed Visual Studio Community Edition on your machine.

-If not then please go to 🚀 SOLIDWORKS C# API - Prerequisite post and watch the suggested videos before proceeding further.
+If not, then please go to 🚀 SOLIDWORKS C# API - Prerequisite post and watch the suggested videos before proceeding further.

 DEMO VIDEO